pspaul/iliChrome/README.md

 # ILIAS-Anti-Deadline Extension for Chrome

 Here's the source code for a Chrome-Extension that helps you uploading your homework in ILIAS after the deadline.
+**ONLY WORKING ON ILIAS 4.x.x !**

 ## Download: